-If you have a medical appointment, call your health care provider and tell them that you may have COVID-19 or another respiratory illness.
+If you have a medical appointment, call your health care provider and tell them that you may have COVID-19.
 This will help the provider take steps to keep other people, including health care workers, from getting exposed or infected.